 Fructo-oligosaccharides, also sometimes called oligofructose or oligofructan, are oligosaccharidefructans.
 They consist of short chains of fructose molecules.

 FOS occur naturally and are found in many vegetables.

 FOS exhibit sweetness levels between 30 and 50 percent of sugar in commercially prepared syrups and are used as an alternative sweetener.
 Due to consumer demand for healthier and calorie-reduced foods, FOS emerged commercially in the 1980s.

 The range of sweetness we experience when eating foods is determined by the different proportions of sugars found in them.

-Galactooligosaccharides (GOS) occur naturally, and consist of short chains of galactose molecules.
+Galactooligosaccharides occur naturally and consist of short chains of galactose molecules.
 These compounds can be only partially digested by humans.

 Mannan oligosaccharides (MOS) are widely used in animal feed to improve gastrointestinal health, energy levels and performance.
 They are normally obtained from the yeast cell walls of Saccharomyces cerevisiae.

 Polysaccharides are polymeric carbohydrate molecules composed of long chains of monosaccharide units bound together by glycosidic bonds.
 Typically, polysaccharides contain more than ten monosaccharide units.
 Cellulose, starch, glycogen, xanthan gum in plants, etc., are polysaccharides.